junxit/us-congress-bills-110/metadata.md

 - 2008-01-28 — Introduced in Senate
 - 2008-01-28 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S397)
 - 2008-01-28 — Sponsor introductory remarks on measure.
 (CR S396-397)
+- 2008-07-30 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-599.
+- 2008-09-11 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2008-09-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+Without written report.
+- 2008-09-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+Without written report.
+- 2008-09-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 985.